Workflow Manager Overview

 • None (default).

-• Last Opened - The date the link was last opened.
+• Last Opened - the date the link was last opened.

 • Link Sent - the date the link was sent on.